Astros vs. Dodgers Player Props Betting Odds

-Freddie Freeman and Alex Bregman are two of the players with prop bets on the table when the Los Angeles Dodgers and the Houston Astros play at Dodger Stadium on Friday (at 10:10 PM ET).
+Player props are listed for Freddie Freeman and Alex Bregman, among others, when the Los Angeles Dodgers host the Houston Astros at Dodger Stadium on Sunday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!